-Our Chief Executive Officer, Dr. Zhang, beneficially owns approximately 23.3% of the outstanding shares of our common stock and is our largest stockholder.
-Our Chief Executive Officer, together with our other executive officers and members of our Board of Directors, beneficially own approximately 26.5% of the outstanding shares of our common stock.
+Our Chief Executive Officer, Dr. Zhang, beneficially owns approximately 23% of the outstanding shares of our common stock and is our largest stockholder.
+Our Chief Executive Officer, together with our other executive officers and members of our Board of Directors, beneficially own approximately 26% of the outstanding shares of our common stock.
 Accordingly these stockholders acting together will have significant influence in determining the outcome of any corporate transaction or other matter submitted to the stockholders for approval, including mergers, consolidations, the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 They will also have significant influence in preventing or causing a change in control.
 In addition, without the consent of these stockholders, we may be prevented from entering into transactions that could be beneficial to us.
 The interests of these stockholders may differ from the interests of the other stockholders.

-Anti-takeover provisions of the Delaware General Corporation Law, our certificate of incorporation and Sohu's Anti-takeover provisions of the Delaware General Corporation Law, our certificate of incorporation and Sohu's Stockholder Rights Plan could delay or deter a change in control.
+Anti-takeover provisions of the Delaware General Corporation Law, our certificate of incorporation and Sohu's Stockholder Rights Plan could delay or deter a change in control.